Mirizzi's syndrome: Diagnosis

 Imaging by ultrasonography, MRCP, or CT scan usually make the diagnosis.
 MRCP can be used to define the lesion anatomically prior to surgery.

 Occasionally Mirizzi's syndrome is diagnosed or confirmed on ERCP when requested to alleviate obstructive jaundice or cholangitis by means of an endoscopically placed stent, or when USS has been wrongly reported as choledocolithiasis.

 Treatment

 Simple cholecystectomy is suitable for type I patients.
 For types II–IV, subtotal cholecystectomy can be performed to avoid damage to the main bile ducts.
 Cholecystectomy and bilioenteric anastomosis may be required.
 Roux-en-Y hepaticojejunostomy has shown good outcome in some studies.

 Epidemiology

 Mirizzi's syndrome occurs in approximately 0.1% of patients with gallstones.
 It is found in 0.7 to 2.5 percent of cholecystectomies.

 It affects males and females equally, but tends to affect older people more often.
-There is no evidence of race having any bearing on the epidemiology.
+There is no evidence of ethnicity having any bearing on the epidemiology.